jorinvo/me/content/post/debug-with-docker-and-boom.md

 With this I finally managed to fill up the buffer in a few seconds and was able to try different things to track down the bug.

-The actual issue was that we mesured the buffer size in bits and I used the Redis command `bitcount` to count them.
+The actual issue was that we measured the buffer size in bits and I used the Redis command `bitcount` to count them.

 Unfortunately the command becomes slower the bigger the string in Redis is.
 This was were the server was stuck.